nicholashc/Contract-Address-Calc/README.md

 # Contract-Address-Calc
-a simple web utility for precomputing ethereum contract addresses
+A simple web utility for precomputing Ethereum contract addresses.
+Available at https://contractaddresscalc.surge.sh/

+Note: `CREATE2` not supported